-Mr. Edwards has been a director of the Company since March 8, 2011 and has been the Non-Alan Edwards, 66 Arizona, U.S.A.
-Executive Chair of the Board since June 16, 2022.
+Mr. Edwards has been a director of the Company since March 8, 2011 and has been the Non-Executive Chair of the Board since June 16, 2022.

 Mr. Edwards has more than 40 years of diverse mining industry experience.
-He is a graduate of Independent Director the University of Arizona, where he obtained a Bachelor of Science Degree in Mining since March 8, 2011 Engineering and an MBA (Finance).
-Mr. Edwards is currently the President of AE Resources Corp., an Arizona based company.
-Mr. Edwards is a director of Americas Gold and Silver Other Public Company Corporation, Arizona Sonoran Copper Company Inc., and Elevation Gold Mining Corporation.
-He formerly led Oracle Mining Corporation (CEO), Copper One Inc. (President and CEO), Directorships: Frontera Copper Corporation (President & CEO), and Apex Silver Corporation (EVP and COO).
-Mr. Edwards previously served as Non-Executive Chairman of the Board for Tonogold Americas Gold and Resources Inc., Mason Resources Corp. (until its acquisition by Hudbay Minerals Inc.), Rise Silver Corporation Gold Corp., AQM Copper Inc. (until its acquisition by Teck Resources Ltd.), and AuRico Gold Inc., and was a director of Orvana Minerals Corp.
+He is a graduate of the University of Arizona, where he obtained a Bachelor of Science Degree in Mining Engineering and an MBA (Finance).
+Mr. Edwards is currently the President of AE Resources Corp., an Arizona based company, and a director of Arizona Sonoran Copper Company Inc. He formerly led Oracle Mining Corporation (CEO), Copper One Inc. (President and CEO), Frontera Copper Corporation (President & CEO), and Apex Silver Corporation (EVP and COO).
+Mr. Edwards previously served as Non-Executive Chairman of the Board for Tonogold Resources Inc., Mason Resources Corp. (until its acquisition by Hudbay Minerals Inc.), Rise Gold Corp., AQM Copper Inc. (until its acquisition by Teck Resources Ltd.), and AuRico Gold Inc., and was a director of Orvana Minerals Corp.
 Mr. Edwards began his career at Phelps Dodge Mining Company in Ajo, Arizona.

-Arizona Sonoran Copper Company Inc. Meetings Attended since January 1, 2023 Board 13/13 100% Elevation Gold Mining Corporation Committee Meetings Attended since January 1, 2023 Technical 3/3 100% Common Shares Beneficially Owned, Controlled or Directed: 1,355,020 Other Outstanding Securities of the Company: Stock Options: Deferred Share Units: 240,000 625,000
+Meetings Attended since January 1, 2024

+Board 14/14 100%

+Committee Meetings Attended since January 1, 2024

+Technical 4/4 100%

+Common Shares Beneficially Owned, Controlled or Directed:

+1,580,020

+Other Outstanding Securities of the Company:

+Deferred Share Units: Stock Options:

+293,659 400,000